Global Deep Forecasting with Patient-Specific Pharmacokinetics: Introduction

 \section{Introduction}

-Forecasting healthcare time series is crucial for early detection of adverse outcomes and patient monitoring~\citep{churpek2016long_healthcare, gerry2020early}.
-Notably, healthcare time series data are often affected by exogenous factors, such as medication, exercise, or diet.
-Accurate forecasting systems should strive to harness the predictive potential of these factors.
-While the inclusion of exogenous variables can significantly enhance prediction accuracy~\citep{OlivaresChallu2022_nbeats}, there are instances in which their integration yields minimal to no improvement~\citep{mcshinsky2020comparison, rubin2020deep}.

-Leveraging the predictive power of exogenous variables presents unique challenges, especially in healthcare, where patient signals and exogenous factors, such as medication dose, often exhibit a temporal resolution mismatch.
-Furthermore, while the medication dose is usually known, we cannot directly observe the drug absorption and elimination parameters or plasma concentration of the drug, as illustrated in Fig.~\ref{fig:motivation}.
-Consequently, their impact on the predictive signal remains hidden.
+Leveraging the predictive power of exogenous variables presents unique challenges, especially in healthcare, where the frequency of patient signals and exogenous factors, such as medication doses or treatments, often exhibit a mismatch in temporal resolution.
+Furthermore, while the drug dose can be observed and recorded, the body's interaction with the drug cannot be directly observed and is typically inferred from its plasma concentration, as illustrated in Fig.~\ref{fig:motivation}.
+Consequently, the recorded drug dose alone cannot capture time-dependent pharmacokinetics, including processes such as absorption and elimination.

-We consider the blood glucose forecasting task while taking into account hidden medication effects.
-In our data, blood glucose measurements are taken every five minutes, and exogenous variables such as carbohydrate ingestion or application of insulin are recorded as instantaneous points in time.
-To model hidden temporal effects of such exogenous events, we propose to modify contemporary deep learning forecasting models by adding a pharmacokinetic encoder.
-The encoder leverages pharamacokinetic knowledge to generate patient-specific plasma insulin concentration profiles.
-In our framework, global parameters of a forecasting architecture are shared across multiple patients~\citep{spiliotis2021cross_learning}, but the parameters of the encoder are learned from the individual patent's historical data to address inter-subject variability in response to treatment.